AdobeDocs/app-builder/src/pages/guides/configuration/index.md

 > Note that the above example also demonstrates the 'include' field of an action.
 In some cases you may want to have a file deployed with your action code, and available to your code when it runs.
 The example will copy all .txt files from the `myfilestoinclude/` directory and place it in a new dir `text/` that is available via `fs.readFile('text/somefile.txt', 'utf8', callback);` when your action is invoked.

+> Note the above sets limit values.
+Limits are defined as:
+>
+> - `concurrency`: the maximum number of action invocations to send to the same container in parallel (default 200, min: 1,max: 500)
+> - `logs`: the maximum log size LIMIT in MB for the action (default 10, min: 0, max: 10)
+> - `timeout`: the timeout LIMIT in milliseconds after which the action is terminated (default 60000, min: 100, max: 3600000)
+>   - _for web actions served from cdn there is a hard limit of 30 seconds for timeout_
+> - `memory`: the maximum memory LIMIT in MB for the action (default 256, min: 128, max: 4096)
+>   - _setting distinct values (ex.
+671) can impact cold starts as Runtime keeps a number of pre-warmed containers, but only for common memory sizes (128, 256, 512, 1024, etc.)_
+>
+> More info on `limits` can be found on the [Runtime System Settings](https://developer.adobe.com/runtime/docs/guides/using/system_settings/) page.

 ##### Annotations

 Runtime actions can be decorated with annotations to enhance or modify action behavior.